apache/camel-website/content/blog/2022/08/camel-karavan-3.18.1/index.md

 ## Build and deploy
 Karavan uses Tekton Pipelines to build and deploy integrations.
 Pipeline generates canonical camel-quarkus maven project, then maven package command makes compilation, image build and deployment.
 No magic!

+Caninical Tekton Task and Pipeline come with Karavan.
+However they could be customize by users to align with their internal requitrements, common practices and standards.

 ![theme](./karavan-deploy.gif)

 ## Kubernetes integration

 Starting from 3.18 Camel supports placeholders for secrets and configMaps Karavan supports them as well.
 In addition Karavan provides selectors for ConfigMaps, Secrets and Services retrieved from Kubernetes.